Pavillon de Flore: 20th century

 The Ministry of Colonies was installed in the Flore Wing from 1893 to 1909.
 The museum then planned to expand into the Flore Wing but that was thwarted during World War I as the facility was used by the wartime bond issuance service.
 The Finance Ministry, together with the National Lottery (France)|National Lottery it created in 1933, remained there and stayed until 1961.
-In 1961, the Finance Ministry accepted to leave the Pavillon de Flore at the southwestern end of the Louvre building, as Verne had recommended in his 1920s plan.
+In 1961, the Finance Ministry accepted to leave the Pavillon de Flore at the southwestern end of the Louvre building, as Henri Verne had recommended in his 1920s plan.
 New exhibition spaces of sculptures (ground floor) and paintings (first floor) opened there later in the 1960s, on a design by government architect Olivier Lahalle.

 The Laboratoire du département des peintures du Musée du Louvre was created in 1932 to support research on paintings and leverage new analysis techniques.
 In 1968 it became the Laboratoire de recherche des Musées de France, with a national mandate but still located at the Louvre.
 In 1998, this laboratory merged with the Service de restauration des Musées de France to form the Center for Research and Restoration of Museums of France (C2RMF), located in the Pavillon de Flore.